hak5/usbrubberducky-payloads/payloads/library/general/USB-Poison/README.md

 **WHY?**

-I developed this Powershell one-liner to spread a malicious file stored alongside the script to be copied when USB flash drives are connected.
-For instance to a photo printing booth.
+I developed this Powershell one-liner to spread a malicious file stored alongside the script to be copied when USB flash drives are connected to a Windows system.

 Imitating part of the attack chain for this attack in 2023